hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/200_the_social_conference_address.md

 following the varied-experience theory or not?
 Of course the social reformers, being in intimate acquaintance with God Almighty and His purposes, must answer the query in the positive.
-Are we to follow Vishvâmitra, Atri, and others in their ferocity and the Vasishtha family in particular in their "full and varied experience" with womankind?
+Are we to follow Vishvāmitra, Atri, and others in their ferocity and the Vasishtha family in particular in their "full and varied experience" with womankind?
 For the majority of married Rishis are as celebrated for their liberality in begetting children wherever and whenever they could, as for their